 The Irvine Ranch Conservancy Native Seed Farm got its start in 2009, temporarily utilizing a small parcel of a burned-out avocado orchard damaged in the 2007 Santiago Canyon Fire.
-In 2016, the Native Seed Farm relocated to a more accessible site with expanded infrastructure.
+In 2016, the Native Seed Farm relocated to a larger site with expanded infrastructure.

-Why have a seed farm?
-To get things done sustainably.
+But back to the big picture….why have a seed farm at all?
+To get things done sustainably!
 The Conservancy has taken on an aggressive vision to restore almost 5,000 acres of native habitat throughout the Irvine Ranch Natural Landmarks, and that creates a huge need for native seeds and young plants- up to a ton a year.

 Collecting that much seed from the wild would be unsustainable, as it would deplete the natural seed bank and cause more problems for the wild land down the road.
 At the same time, the supply of commercially available seed is limited, and some key species are not available to purchase at all.
 The answer was to start the Native Seed Farm and grow a custom mix right here at the base of the foothills.

 Volunteers are key to the Farm’s operation.
 They help to grow and tend the seed producing plants, harvest the seed, and get it cleaned and ready for use.
 Participating in seed farming is unique way to be involved in the restoration of sensitive habitats.
 The Farm is at a flat, easy-to-access site, and the garden-like setting feels comfortable even for folks with little outdoor experience.
 The location on Jeffrey Road in Irvine provides improved facilities and easier public access, with more on-site capacity for all stages of the seed farming process.